 For more information on our Religious Education

-Oh, how our little ones enjoy their mornings at Sunday School.
+Oh, how our little ones enjoy their Sunday mornings at Religious School.
 They adore their teacher, Mimi Feldman, who is warm, enthusiastic and so much fun!
 And they love the time they spend with each other.
 (Sunday School friends also make excellent birthday guests.)

 Children in the upper grades study lessons from the Torah and discuss how these lessons translate into their daily lives.
 They practice prayer, focusing on meaning to strengthen their connection to the Jewish people and to Israel.
 They explore our Jewish history and the rituals and traditions of the holidays.
 As young Jews, they are encouraged to perform daily acts of gemilut chasadim to make the world a better place.